 You seem to have several different types of programme how can I tell which one to apply for?

-CPC+ is for existing Senior Cultural Leaders in Norfolk and Suffolk.
-This programme was designed in response to the Covid-19 situation and the impact on the cultural sector.
-This programme is now closed for applications and the participants have been selected.
-You can read more here.
+CPC+ was a programme for existing Senior Cultural Leaders in Norfolk and Suffolk in response to the Covid-19 situation and the impact on the cultural sector.
+This programme ran from July to December 2020 and you can read about the programme focus and selected participants here.

 CPC Developing Leaders is for cultural leaders and senior managers with 5+ years’ experience.
 Applications for this programme are now closed and the participants have been selected.
 You can read more about CPC Developing Leaders here.

 CPC Emerging leaders is for cultural leaders and managers with up to 5 years’ experience.
 Applications for this programme are now open with a closing date of 10am on Monday 24 May 2021.
 You can read more about CPC Emerging leaders here.

 If I miss a deadline for a specific CPC programme how do I know when you will run the programme again?

 Due to our funding structure, each programme will run once only.